 - Toilet paper/coffee filters/paper towels

 Once you have these things to hand, it’s time to open up the case’s side panel.
-To make it easier for you, we will explain this in a step-by-step process.
+To make it easier for you, we will explain this in a thorough process.

 - Unscrew the two screws on the back of your case, holding the (left side from the front) side panel.
 For older cases, you will need a screwdriver.
 Newer ones usually have thumbscrews.
 If you aren’t sure how to do this, refer to the case’s manual.